esteinig/sccion/README.md

 ## Overview

-`SCCion` is a bioinformatics toolkit for genotyping of *Staphylococcus aureus* sequence data.
-It provides three analysis streams:
+`SCCion` is a genotyping toolkit for *Staphylococcus aureus* sequence data.
+It provides three analysis methods:

 1. fast whole genome typing from assemblies similar to `Kleborate`
 2. parallelized read-to-assembly and read-genotyping pipeline in `Nextflow`